South Carolina vs. Notre Dame Predictions & Picks - November 6

 South Carolina Performance Insights (2022-23)

-- The Gamecocks put up 80.3 points per game (seventh in college basketball) last season while giving up 51.8 per outing (fourth in college basketball).
-They had a +1057 scoring differential and outscored opponents by 28.5 points per game.
+- The Gamecocks had a +1057 scoring differential last season, topping opponents by 28.5 points per game.
+They put up 80.3 points per game, seventh in college basketball, and allowed 51.8 per contest to rank fourth in college basketball.

-- South Carolina's offense was less productive in SEC action last year, averaging 80.0 points per contest, compared to its season average of 80.3 PPG.
+- Offensively, South Carolina tallied 80 points per game last season in conference action.
+As a comparison, its overall average (80.3 points per game) was 0.3 PPG higher.

-- The Gamecocks posted 84.8 points per game in home games last season, compared to 77.2 points per game in road games, a difference of 7.6 points per contest.
+- The Gamecocks posted 84.8 points per game at home last year.
+When playing on the road, they averaged 77.2 points per contest.

-- South Carolina surrendered 46.9 points per game in home games last year, compared to 54.2 on the road.
+- Defensively South Carolina was better at home last season, surrendering 46.9 points per game, compared to 54.2 when playing on the road.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.